alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 </form>
 </div>

-If you click on "run" you will see that particles tend to follow a smooth pattern: they are detected along the whole wall.
+If you click on "run" you will see that particles are detected along the whole wall.
-First you will see spikes where you would expect them for particles that go straight through both holes.
+They tend to follow a smooth pattern: first you will see spikes where you would expect them for particles that go straight through both holes.
 Then there are a smaller number of particles that have bounced off the slits and go in different directions.
 By the way, you can play with the simulation